-Pest Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA natural and built environments in parts of Australia that would be suitable for its establishment and spread. disease of tulip, stipple streak disease of common bean, necrosis diseases of cabbage, cucumber, soybean and zucchini and ABC disease of potato (Zitikaitë and Staniulis 2009; Xi et al. 2008; Smith et al. 1988; Uyemoto 1981).
+Pest Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA and spread. zucchini and ABC disease of potato (Zitikaitë and Staniulis 2009; Xi et al. 2008; Smith et al. 1988; Uyemoto 1981).
 Losses due to TNV have been recorded as high as 50% in tulips and glasshouse grown cucumbers (CABI 2010).
 Tobacco ringspot virus (TRSV) [Comoviridae: Nepovirus] Yes: This virus is transmitted by grafting and mechanical inoculation (Diekmann and Putter 1996).
 Yes (Brunt et al. 1996) Assessment not required Assessment not required Tomato spotted wilt virus (TSWV) [Bunyaviridae: Tospovirus] Yes: Transmitted by mechanical inoculation, grafting and thrips (Brunt et al. 1996).
-Yes (Brunt et al. 1996) Assessment not required Assessment not required DISEASES OF UNKNOWN AETI DLOGY Hop infectious sterility (unknown virus or viruslike agent) No: This species cases sterility of hop plants (Pethybridge et al. 2008).
+Yes (Brunt et al. 1996) Assessment not required Assessment not required DISEASES OF UNKNOWN AETIC DLOGY Hop infectious sterility (unknown virus or viruslike agent) No: This species cases sterility of hop plants (Pethybridge et al. 2008).
 There is no evidence to suggest it could be transmitted by Humulus propagative material.
-Not known to occur Assessment not required Assessment not required NEMATODES Aphelenchoides besseyi Christie, 1942 [Rhabditida: Aphelenchoididae] Yes: Members of this genus are ecto- and endo-parasites of leaves, stems and corms (Evans Yes (McLeod et al. 1994) Assessment not required Assessment not required
+Not known to occur Assessment not required Assessment not required NEMATODES Aphelenchoides besseyi Christie, 1942 [Rhabditida: Aphelenchoididae] Yes: Members of this genus are ecto- and endo-parasites of leaves, stems and corms (Evans et al. 1993).
+Yes (McLeod et al. 1994) Assessment not required Assessment not required Ditylenchus destructor Thorne, 1945 [Rhabditida: Anguinidae] Yes: This species is an endoparasitic nematode and all life stages can be found within Not known to occur Yes: This species has a wide distribution in Asia, Europe and North America Yes: This species occurs on a variety of commodities and is a quarantine pest to a number of Yes